-Including the top 5 ingredients to a healthy diet during radiation therapy is a recipe for a swift recovery with fewer side effects.
+Including the these 5 components to a healthy diet during radiation therapy is a recipe for a swift recovery with fewer side effects.
 Radiation therapy can change how a patient’s body accepts certain foods and uses nutrients.
-Each radiation therapy patient reacts differently to treatment.
+Each radiation therapy patient reacts differently to treatment but here are the basic guidelines to develop a diet while undergoing radiation therapy for cancer:

 1. Listen To What Your Body Is Telling You